AaronYuen810/evidently-monitoring/README.md

    ```bash
    uv run jupyter lab
    ```
-3. Run `generate_reports.ipynb` to compute metrics, generate Evidently reports, and upload them to the running service.
+3. Run `generate_reports.ipynb` to generate Evidently monitoring reports.
 Any artifacts created from the notebook runs will be saved into `workspace/`.

 > Important: When running notebooks, ensure the Docker container is up so that API calls to the Evidently service succeed.